 A dark roux thickens this Goose Gumbo recipe to spicy, flavorful perfection.
-Making gumbo with wild goose or duck has been a tradition Cajuns have passed down through the years.
-This easy recipe represents their simple lifestyle of living off the land from field to table.
+Cajuns have passed down a tradition of making gumbo with wild goose or duck.
+This easy recipe represents their simple lifestyle of living off the land, from field to table.

 I distinctly recall, as a child, when my Daddy would sit on the steps that led down to our utility room and pluck bird feathers after a hunt.
-In the early mornings, he'd head out to hide in the duck blind behind our house.
-There he'd call in ducks and geese, then wait patiently to harvest them for Mama to pot roast or cook in a gumbo.
+In the early morning before that, he'd head out to hide in the duck blind in the rice field behind our house.
+He'd call in wild ducks and geese there, then wait patiently to harvest them for Mama to pot roast or cook in a gumbo.

-I thought of how happy my Daddy would be to hear his grandsons were bird hunting and putting food on the table the way he used to.
-He was the type that would stop his truck on the side of the road, pick up a large turtle from the ditch to take to his Mama who'd make hime a turtle stew.
-Ditch to table!
+Then, I thought of how happy my Daddy would be to hear his grandsons were bird hunting and putting food on the table the way he used to.
+He was the type who would stop his truck on the side of the road after eyeing a turtle in the ditch, pick it up, and take it to his Mama.
+She'd then happily make him a turtle stew.
+From ditch to table!

 The other option is skinning the bird.
-This is perfect for making the best goose gumbo, especially since the skin and fat can make a difference in the taste.
+This is perfect for making the best goose gumbo, especially since the skin and fat can affect the taste.
 It's easier to remove the skin and fat, so why not?

-And, of course, you want to try and retrieve any of those tiny BBs or steel shots from the meat before cooking.
+Of course, you want to try to retrieve any of those tiny BBs or steel shots from the meat before cooking.
 You don't want anyone to bite down and damage a tooth.
-A clever idea is to use a metal detector to locate and retrieve steel shots from the bird's flesh.
-Dr. Frank at Duckology is so clever!
+Dr. Frank at Duckology suggests using a metal detector to locate and retrieve steel shots from the bird's flesh; so clever!

-You can cut the goose in pieces, the same way you cut up a chicken.
-The bones are hard so use a cutting board and a very sharp, large knife for better leverage.
+You can cut the goose into pieces the same way you cut a chicken.
+The bones are hard, so use a cutting board and a sharp, large knife for better leverage.
 Take your time, and don't cut yourself.
-Some pieces don't have much meat on them but use them anyway.
-Cooking releases the delicious flavor locked up in the bones, then you can remove the meat, discarding the bones before serving.
+Some pieces have little meat, but they should be used anyway.
+Cooking releases the delicious flavor locked up in the bones, and then you can remove the meat and discard the bones before serving.

 Season the bird after it's cut to absorb the flavor while you make the roux.